Big-Fig/Fediverse.app/README.md

 pub get
 ```

-Fedi specify explicitly version like `1.0.0` to avoid such issues.
+Fedi specifies explicitly version like `1.0.0` to avoid such issues.
 However, that may cause dependencies version conflict

 #### App ID

 Changing App ID is required if you want to setup own PushRelayFCM server and pushes via your Firebase project for FCM.

-It also useful if you want to have several app versions installed on one device
+It is also useful if you want to have several app versions installed on one device

 Unfortunately, it is not possible to use APP_ID from config in all places in Gradle and XCode project files.
 So in some places ID is hardcoded

-So, If you want to change app id from `com.fediverse.app` for `prod` and from `com.fediverse.app2` for `dev` you should manual changes (in additional to changes id in `.env` files)
+So, If you want to change app id from `com.fediverse.app` for `prod` and from `com.fediverse.app2` for `dev` you should manually change them (in addition to changing id in `.env` files)

 Actually, you should run Find and Replace `com.fediverse.app` with your package name on `ios` and `android` folders.
 And rename folders at `android/app/src/main/kotlin`